 July 23, 2014—As we try to manage both the flow of money into and out of our churches and our lives, and also our own relationship with that flow, there is a way forward.
 It isn’t always an easy way.
-But it is possible to have greater freedom in regard to money and in our relationships with each other about money, to have fewer sleepless nights and wrangling meetings.
+But it is possible to have greater freedom in regard to money matters and our relationships with each other about money, to have fewer sleepless nights and wrangling meetings.

 We can begin by holding all that we have lightly, accepting the flow.
 We don’t clasp our hands tightly—whether around our “own” possessions and money, or the building and resources of the congregation or the wider church of which we are a part.
 Most of us need a lifetime to work on moving toward greater freedom in relation to money and things and the choices we make about them.
 But we can take a first step from where we are, and begin with what we have been given.